synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 Objective of the project is to use esp32s3 arduino to enable voice commands from Alexa for the XGIMI projector.

+Project uses Wifi and Arduino cloud IoT to connect to Alexa using the Arduino Alexa skill (you can can also connect to google)
+Once the Alexa connection is made the project has a full re-implemenation of the Xgimi bluetooth remote (model: https://us.xgimi.com/products/xgimi-remote-controller-horizon-serieshttps://us.xgimi.com/products/xgimi-remote-controller-horizon-series)
+You can pair the ESP#@S# as a remote on the Xgimi projector, alternatively if you want to to be just like the factory remote change the bluetooth device name to "Xgimi RC" in the settting web UI (and it will auto pair with the Xgimi projector)
+Once paired you can use Alexa voice command to turn on off, volume change etc.
+There is an option to add a servo and have it move on on-off command if you want to have it push another button of some sort There is also built in remote web gui to send commands from iphone or anotehr web browser etc.

+The code was tested with Xgimi horizon-ultra

+There you have it.
+Alexa integration via cloning of the Bluetooth factory remote.
+All on the the ESP32S3 single chip supporintg Wifi and BLE5.0

 How to set up
 You need
 1. Esp32S3 dev kit for example : https://www.amazon.com/Hosyond-Development-Dual-Mode-Compatible-ESP32-S3-WROOM-1/dp/B0F5QCK6X5/